Robot Taekwon V: Restoration

-The original print of Robot Taekwon V has long been thought lost, and for years the only available print was incomplete and in very poor condition.
-However, a duplicate print was discovered in a warehouse of the Korean Film Commission in July 2003.
-Beginning in August of that year, the Korean Film Council made the film the subject of a 2-year restoration project budgeted at 1 billion won.
-72 people were involved in cleaning up and digitizing each of the 108,852 frames.
-The original mono soundtrack was transferred to Dolby Digital 5.1.
-The restored version premiered at the Pusan International Film Festival on October 6, 2005.
+The original print of Robot Taekwon V has long been thought lost, and the only available print was incomplete and in very poor condition.
+However, as a duplicate print was found in a warehouse of the Korean Film Council in 2003, the restoration began.
+During the two years of process, about 5,000 people were put in yearly.
+The restored version of Robot Taekwon V was screened at The 10th Busan International Film Festival on October 9 and 11, 2005.

-In late 2006, Taekwon mania soared to new levels with a celebrity attended gala event in Seoul celebrating the 30th birthday of the robot and film.
-In 2007 yet more giant 3 meter tall size statues of Taekwon V have appeared around Seoul; instead of fronting art galleries in the hip areas of Hongdae and Insadong, one of the statues landed outside of the National Assembly (parliament) building.
 The restoration was widely released in early 2007 and set a new record for domestic animated films, attracting over 600,000 viewers in 18 days.